-Kronos' cost of sales per metric ton of TiO2 sold in the first quarter of 2013 was significantly higher than TiO2 sold in the first quarter of 2014, as a substantial portion of the TiO2 products Kronos sold in the first quarter of 2013 was produced with the higher-cost feedstock ore procured in 2012.
+Kronos' cost of sales per metric ton of TiO2 sold in the first half of 2013 (particularly in the first quarter) was significantly higher than TiO2 sold in the first half of 2014, as a substantial portion of the TiO2 products it sold in the first quarter (and to a lesser-extent the second quarter) of 2013 was produced with the higher-cost feedstock ore procured in 2012.
 Kronos has seen moderation in the cost of TiO2 feedstock ore procured from third parties in 2013 and continuing into 2014, but such reductions did not begin to be significantly reflected in its cost of sales until the third quarter of 2013.